idaholab/moose/framework/doc/content/syntax/FunctorMaterials/index.md

 [MaterialFunctorConverter.md] to process them.

-Functor materials can be created within the `[FunctorMaterials]` block, and currently the `[Materials]` block as well, but that syntax is considered for deprecation.
+Functor materials can be created within the `[FunctorMaterials]` block, and currently the `[Materials]` block as well, but that syntax will be deprecated.

 !alert note
 If a Functor is reported as missing by the simulation, and it was supposed to be created by a `FunctorMaterial`,